BZoennchen/Pages/index.md

 Teaching should be an invitation to this playful world.
 It should be a guide to self-discovery and individuation.
-It seems that we concluded that everyone should know how to code, at least a little bit.
+It seems that we concluded that everyone should know how to code and to think computational, at least a little bit.
 However, I firmly believe it can and must be more than useful!